mlochbaum/BQN/doc/types.md

 ### Modifiers

 A 1-modifier is called with one operand, while a 2-modifier is called with two.
 In contrast to functions, these are distinct types, and it is impossible to have a value that can be called with either one or two operands.
 Also in contrast to functions, data values cannot be called as modifiers: they will cause an error if called this way.

+## Namespaces

+Functions and modifiers have internal scopes which they can manipulate (by defining and modifying variables) to save and update information.
+Namespaces let the programmer to expose this state more directly: identifiers in a namespace may be exported, allowing code outside the namespace to read their values.
+They are described in detail [here](namespace.md).